JoaoLaimer/JoaoNotes/01 - Cybersecurity/03 - Penetration Testing/05 - Web Application/SSTI (Server-Side Template Injection).md

 **Importance of Sandboxing**
 - **Function Restrictions**: Limits the functions or methods that can be called from within the template, blocking potentially harmful operations.
 - **Variable and Data Access**: Controls access to global variables or sensitive data, ensuring templates cannot manipulate or expose critical information.

+## Tools
+The most popular tool for identifying and exploiting SSTI vulnerabilities is [tplmap](https://github.com/epinna/tplmap).
+However, tplmap is not maintained anymore and runs on the deprecated Python2 version.
+Therefore, we will use the more modern [SSTImap](https://github.com/vladko312/SSTImap) to aid the SSTI exploitation process.